lucie07/kdl/frontend/src/blog/indigenous-digital-humanities-research-theme-under-development.md

   tiketikeFollow your treasured aspirations, if you must bow your head,let it be to a lofty mountainNāku te rourou, nāu te rourou,ka ora ai te iwiWith my basket, and your basket,we will feed the people
+banner:
-banner: /images/IDH_banner.original.jpg
+  image: /images/IDH_banner.original.jpg
+  description: Indigenous Digital Humanities Banner
 ---

+Whaia e koe ki te iti kahurangi, kia tāpapa koe,
+he maunga tiketike

+_Follow your treasured aspirations, if you must bow your head,
+let it be to a lofty mountain_

+Nāku te rourou, nāu te rourou,
+ka ora ai te iwi

+_With my basket, and your basket,
+we will feed the people_

-Ko wai au?
+## Ko wai au?
 (Who am I?)

 ![Te Whanau a Apanui sign, Hawai by Te Ara, 2007- edited](/images/whanau_x2.width-1024.jpg)